-Up to six students will be selected to participate in this program during the summer of 2016.
-The 10-week research period will begin in mid May.
-Participants will receive a $4,500 stipend and are eligible for on-campus housing, which requires the purchase of a food plan.
+Approximately 5 students will be selected to participate in this program during the summer of 2017.
+The 10-week research period will begin in late May.
+Students will start with a 5-week research experience in the Montgomery lab, and the following 5 weeks in the Chatterjea lab.
+Participants will receive a $4,500 stipend and are eligible for free on-campus housing, which requires the purchase of a food plan.